akiradeveloper/dm-writeboost/README.md

 * [2] G. Soundararajan et. al. -- Extending SSD Lifetimes with Disk-Based Write Caches (2010)

 ## Quick Start
-I provice you with nice scripts for quick starting.
+I provide you with nice scripts for quick starting.

 ### Before anything else, you need to build and install the Linux kernel
 * The kernel version must be >= 3.14